39+ Detailed NFT Statistics In 2023 [Updated]

 South Africa1.23 million

-35.)
+36.)
 1 Ethereum transaction consumes about 238.22-kilowatt hours of energy.
-(Statista)

-As of February 2023, 1 Ethereum transaction consumes about 238.22-kilowatt hours of energy, while 100,000 VISA transactions consume about 148.63-kilowatt hours of energy.
+1 Ethereum transaction consumes about 238.22-kilowatt hours of energy, while 100,000 VISA transactions consume about 148.63-kilowatt hours of energy.
 Although Ethereum’s energy consumption is lower than that of BTC, it is still very high.
 It will take a while until ETH is economical in terms of power consumption.

 Morning Consult conducted a survey of US adults, which revealed that 45% of men collect physical items as an investment or hobby.
 Only 22% of women said they collected physical items.